 A scanning electron microscope (SEM) is used to observe the external features of an organism.
 The specimen is coated with a thin film of a heavy metal such as gold.
 An electron beam then scans back and forth across the specimen.
 Electrons scattered from the metal coating are collected and activate a viewing screen to produce an image.
 SEM can obtain magnification of as low as 15X to as high as 100,000X.

 A scanning electron microscope can produce a three-dimensional image of the microorganism’s surface.
-SEM can be used to examine the actual in situ location of microorganisms in ecological niches such as human skin and the lining of the gut.
+SEM helps examine the actual in situ location of microorganisms in ecological niches such as human skin and the gut lining.

 References and further readings